Cherry Shrimp Guide

 D. Breeding and raising baby shrimp

 Breeding cherry shrimp in an aquarium is a relatively easy process, but proper conditions must be maintained to ensure the survival of the young.
-A mature and healthy colony of cherry shrimp can produce thousands of babiesOpens in a new tab., known as shrimplets, in a single breeding cycle.
+A mature and healthy colony of cherry shrimp can produce thousands of babies, known as shrimplets, in a single breeding cycle.

 To encourage breeding, it is crucial to maintain optimal water conditions, including temperature, pH, hardness, and cleanliness.
 Additionally, providing hiding places, such as live plants and PVC pipes, can help create a suitable environment for mating.